Top Takeaways From This Post

 Where Should You Stay With Your Pet – Hotel or Holiday Home

 Dogs are allowed in almost every public space in Germany (besides grocery stores) with only the rare ‘No Dogs Allowed’ (Kein Hund erlaubt) signs.
 As for the cats, they are welcomed at many hotels and holiday homes all over Germany.

-You will be able to find pet-friendly accommodation nearly in every major city or tourist destination in Germany.
-A quick search on Booking.com shows that nearly 40,000 pet-friendly accommodations in Germany.
+You will be able to find dog-friendly accommodation nearly in every major city or tourist destination in Germany.
+A quick search on Booking.com shows nearly 40,000 pet-friendly hotels in Germany.